mkdoc/mktask/README.md

 <? @include include.md ?>

-Followed by some more markdown content and the result of executing a shell command in a fenced code block:
+Followed by some more markdown content and the result of executing a shell command:

 <? @exec whoami ?>